garrandall/popular-music-data/tracks/you-re-all-i-need-to-get-by-aretha-franklin.md

 You're all, you're all I need to get by
 Yeah, yeah

-As long as I got you then baby you know that you got me, ohh!
+As long as I got you then baby you know that you got me, oh!
-Cause we got our love and some R-ah-E-S-P-E-C-T, ohh!
+Cause we got our love and some R-ah-E-S-P-E-C-T, oh!
-As long as I got you then baby you know that you got me, ohh!
+As long as I got you then baby you know that you got me, oh!
 (You're all I need, you're all I need, you're all I need)